 The Center for Disease Control (CDC) reports that each year nearly 1.5 million people in the United States suffers a brain injury.
 The CDC also found that currently, more than 5 million Americans have required prolonged hospitalization or long-term medical care because of traumatic brain injuries.
 Frekhtman & Associates represents victims of traumatic brain injuries, head injuries, and other types of personal injuries within New York City, Bronx, Brooklyn and Queens.

 A traumatic brain injury (TBI) is often caused by a blunt force impact with some outside entity.
-A TBI can occur as a result of different types of accidents including: car accidents, construction accidents, trip and fall, ceiling collapse, and many others where someone else was negligent.
+A TBI can occur as a result of different types of accidents including: car accidents, construction accidents, slip and fall, trip and fall, medical malpractice, nursing home neglect, and many others where someone else was negligent.
 As a result, victims can file a brain injury claim with a personal injury lawyer.

 Mild traumatic brain injury, or MTBI, usually refers to those injuries where loss of consciousness lasts less than thirty minutes.
 Symptoms of mild brain injury include headaches, difficulty concentrating or thinking, short-term memory loss, attention problems, irritability, depression, frustration, and sudden variations in mood.
 MTBI is often overlooked or not properly diagnosed.

 A serious or severe traumatic brain injury usually occurs when the individual has lost consciousness for a period greater than half an hour.
 This is often accompanied by memory loss for more than one day.
 The resultant symptoms range from decreased ability to think clearly and function, to a state of complete comatose.
 Survivors of a severe brain injury may have lost the ability to control body movement such as the use of their arms, legs, and the ability to speak clearly.
 Emotional distress, anger, and depression are additional symptoms.